T48: The Light-Dining Group

 What is Tea-For-Eight?

 Tea-For-Eight is for those who enjoy daytime dining with a small, friendly group of others in establishments such as bistros, cafes, patisseries.

 The types of establishment we usually visit are so small that they would be overwhelmed by too many people needing to be served together, so attendance is limited to eight.
 Occasionally, meetings are held in establishments which are able to cater for larger groups: for these, the limit might be increased to more than eight.

 When and where are meetings held?

-There is usually one on-line meeting per week plus one in-person lunch held immediately prior to our U3A's monthly meeting and only a short walk away.
+There is usually one on-line lunch per week plus one F2F lunch held immediately prior to our U3A's Monthly Meeting and only a short walk away.
 Additional meetings are arranged at members' request.

 Meetings are announced a month or so in advance so that members can pencil them into their diaries.
 Precise details of the venue are circulated to our main mailing list about a week in advance.

 Wherever possible, venues are chosen that are convenient for the 121, 299 or 329 bus routes or for the tube.

 - Book-In-Advance meetings